Top 8 Business Benefits of Microsoft of Microsoft Power Apps

 All too often, there is already a really great way for a user to access exactly what they need… as long as they are sitting at their laptop or desktop computer.
 However, when the same user is out on the road, or just away from the office, it can be difficult to access the same information on a mobile device.
 Cluttered interfaces that work perfectly on a 24” screen can be worthless on an iPhone or Android device.
 Microsoft Power Apps allows you to develop for a phone form factor right in the same interface so you can always be sure that the great new app you are building will work for your road warriors.
 Thanks to the easy to use interface and common connectors, chances are there is a way to easily create a mobile-friendly version using the same data access that the desktop version already uses.

 Benefit #7: Microsoft Flow

-Power Apps comes integrated with Microsoft Flow.
-This Power Apps benefit lets apps react to changing or updating data without the need to build your own poll or check to alert the app to run when there is an update.
+Microsoft Power Platform comes integrated with Microsoft Flow.
+This benefit lets apps react to changing or updating data without the need to build your own poll or check to alert the app to run when there is an update.
 Various Power Apps subscriptions come with different numbers of flows that can be run each month, but the number can be increased if necessary.

 Benefit #8: Low Cost

-Microsoft Power Apps provides a great way to quickly and easily create easy to use business level apps for your company.
+Microsoft Power Apps provides a great way to quickly and easily create easy-to-use business-level apps for your company.
 If you’re ready to get started with Microsoft Power Apps, just know that Imaginet is here to help you.
-Our Imaginet Business Productivity team can help you get a jump start into Power Apps and any of the other Office 365 productivity tools.
+Our Imaginet Business Productivity team can help you get a jump start on Power Apps and any of the other Office 365 productivity tools.